ruibeard/fhrs/README.md

 visuals are not as important, however, if you feel confident and would like to flex your frontend/fullstack ability then feel free to develop the small frontend portion in any way you see fit.

-## TODO:

- - [ ] A way in which the FHRS API can be consumed and saved to a MySQL database or one of your choosing.
-   - [ ] Create a migrations
-   - [ ] Create a seeder
-   - [ ] Fetch Data From external Api
-   - [ ] Save data to mysql Database
-- [ ] A small web form view where the lazy developers can put in a location/region and see the information. e.g. Manchester will return all data relating to Manchester
-  - [ ] Create a view to show all restaurants
-  - [ ] Create search form to filter results
-  - [ ] Ability to search by lat/long radios
-- [ ] A way of ordering the data from highest rating to lowest as well as alphabetically.
-- [ ] (Optionally) A small RESTful API as described above that other developers can then use to access your saved database and make changes and rate the places personally.